LeHoDiep/webpack5ForFE/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 HAHA dont readme any more

 This project has been created using **webpack-cli**, you can now run